noah-schroeder/reviewbook/12-Three-Level-Meta-Analysis.Rmd

 ### Explaining the Variance

 In the above step, we saw tau^2^, but we did not see *I*^2^.
 If you're familiar with conventional meta-analysis, you know that *I*^2^ tells us how much variation is explained by between-study heterogeneity.
-In three-level meta-analysis we can look at this to find both a within-study and between-comparison value.
+In three-level meta-analysis we can look at this to find both a within-study and between-study value.
 Let's check out that code:

 ::: rmdnote
 **Important:** First, we actually need to do some background work.
 Harrer et al. (2021)[@harrer2021] have provided code that helps us calculate *I*^2^,but first we need to 'teach' R that analysis.